syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/installation/mac-installer/how-to-install.md

 documentation: ug
 ---

-# Installing Syncfusion PDF Mac installer
+# Installing Syncfusion&reg; PDF Mac installer

 ## Steps to resolve the warning message in Catalina OS or later